 We are a development-stage company and have a limited operating history.
 Our predecessor company for financial reporting purposes was formed on January 22, 2003 to acquire rights to an adult stem cell technology.
 In November 2004 we acquired Opexa Pharmaceuticals, Inc. and its MS treatment technology.
-In 2009, Novartis Pharmaceuticals acquired our stem cell technology.
 Currently we remain focused on developing our T-cell technology for MS. To date, we have not generated any commercial revenues from operations.